Hereforlolz/Mycelium-Inspired-Graph-Resilience/README.md

 ## Contributing

-We welcome contributions to grow this research network:
+Any contributions to grow this research network IS WELCOME:

 - **Bug Reports**: Open an issue for any problems encountered
 - **Feature Requests**: Suggest new bio-inspired algorithms or improvements